mickyco94/mickyco94.github.io/content/posts/pipe-part-1.md

 +++
 date = '2025-06-28T18:41:59+01:00'
-draft = true
 title = 'Pipe Part 1: Tokeniser'
 +++

 I recently stumbled across this [post](https://austinhenley.com/blog/challengingprojects.html) - which is a pretty good list of cool things to work through.
 It reminded me that I am yet to write a compiler for a simple programming language.
 This kind of problem is widely agreed as a good learning exercise for any software engineer.
 It spans across a lot of cool different areas like tokenising, parsing and using making use of [recursive descent parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser).

-A project I have always been fond of is [Bento](https://warpstreamlabs.github.io/bento/) (formerly known as Benthos but renamed due to some corporate meddling), it's a pretty cool lightweight way to write stream processing applications.
+A project I have always been fond of is [Bento](https://warpstreamlabs.github.io/bento/) (formerly known as Benthos but renamed due to some corporate meddling).
+It's a pretty cool, lightweight way to write stream processing applications.
 One simply defines some `YAML` with configuration for various [inputs](https://warpstreamlabs.github.io/bento/docs/components/inputs/about) and [outputs](https://warpstreamlabs.github.io/bento/docs/components/outputs/about) and [processors](https://warpstreamlabs.github.io/bento/docs/components/processors/about) sitting in between.
 This lets developers write something _like_ code to glue together their ETL pipelines without relying on vendors providing integrations between the 9000+ disconnected systems.

 Where it loses its appeal to me is when you _really_ start to lean on it.
 Benthos is a static binary with the logic driven entirely by YAML and some in-line scripting provided by [Bloblang](https://warpstreamlabs.github.io/bento/docs/guides/bloblang/about).
 Unless your data sources and sinks are perfectly mapped 1:1 in terms of structure (good luck pal) you are going to have to leverage this at some point.
 Impressive as it is, when it comes to relying on stuff in production I personally get a bit apprehensive when my critical pipeline is relying on scripts without typing embedded inside YAML.